 What type of bread should I use to make Pangrattato?

-I used Italian bread to make my pangrattato, but you can also use plain white bread, French baguettes, rolls, sourdough, rye, whole grain bread, or just about any of your favorite types of bread.
+I made my pangrattato using Italian bread, but you can also use plain white bread, French baguettes, rolls, sourdough, rye, whole grain bread, or just about any of your favorite types of bread.

 Use gluten-free bread to make a gluten-free version of these delicious crispy breadcrumbs.